verrazzano/docs/content/en/docs/guides/migrate/install/nginx/_index.md

 #### Configure Istio sidecar

-When running ingress controller in a cluster that also has Istio installed, define the `podAnnotations` for the controller as below:
+When running the ingress controller in a cluster that also has Istio installed, define the `podAnnotations` for the controller as shown.

 {{< clipboard >}}
 <div class="highlight">